Or should that be the pain of password complexity? Maybe even just the pain of passwords in general.

-Back in 2003 a man called Bill Burr wrote the security bible on password security while working for the US Government.
+Back in 2003 a man called Bill Burr wrote the security bible on password security whilst working for the US Government.
 14 years on and many irate worker password changes later, the now retired Mr Burr has changed his opinion on password complexity.

-With all of the accounts we have in the modern world it is difficult to remember all of our passwords, especially as we are advised not to write it down (post it notes on your monitor anyone?), re-use the same password or even remember which crazy concoction of requirements any particular given password requires, and to keep you on your toes, the requirements are not all the same.
+With all of the accounts we have in the modern world it is difficult to remember all of our passwords, especially as we are advised not to write it down (post it notes on your monitor or little black book anyone?), re-use the same password or even remember which crazy concoction of requirements any particular given password requires, and to keep you on your toes, the requirements are not all the same.

 So what do we currently do to fight the demand for a password change?
 Usually stick an extra number on the end or increment the one that is already tagged on to our favourite P@ssw0rd7 or sport like F00tba!!123

 By increasing the complexity to humans we are decreasing the security element that we are indeed supposed to be creating.
 So what do we do?
-The passwords that we use are not centrally managed by the company IT team, service provider or compliance body therefore we are subject to varying policies.
+The passwords that we use are not centrally managed by the company IT team, service provider or compliance body across the board therefore we are subject to varying policies.
 Consider all of your work passwords as well as all of your service providers you have for personal use such as utilities, emails and shopping sites then no wonder the word password brings a mental if not an audible groan.

 Within the corporate space IT departments have more control in what password policies are in place so there is some light at the end of the tunnel.